RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The hour of the day from the given date
+The hour of the day from the given date.

-- `date`: The date to extract the current hour from
+- `date`: The date to extract the current hour from.

 ```ts
 =HOUR(NOW())